SELinuxProject/selinux-notebook/src/seandroid.md

 services, however they are based on various versions, therefore the latest SELinux enhancements may not always be present.
-The [**Kernel LSM / SELinux Support**](#kernel-lsm-selinux-support) section describes the Andriod kernel changes and the
+The [**Kernel LSM / SELinux Support**](#kernel-lsm-selinux-support) section describes the Android kernel changes and the
 [**Linux Security Module and SELinux**](lsm_selinux.md#linux-security-module-and-selinux) section describes the core SELinux services in the kernel.